garronej/tss-react/README.md

-    createMakeStyles, //<- Create an instance of makeStyle() for your theme. keyframe, //<- The function as defined in @emotion/react and @emotion/css GlobalStyles, //<- A component to define global styles.
+    createMakeStyles, //<- Create an instance of makeStyle() for your theme. keyframe, //<- The function as defined in @emotion/react and @emotion/css GlobalStyles, //<- A component to define global styles. useCssAndCx, //<- Access css and cx directly.
+    //   (Usually you'll use useStyles returned by makeStyles or createMakeStyles for that purpose
+    //    but if you have no theme in your project, it can come in handy.)
 } from "tss-react";
 ```